AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 ## Fixed memory map

-To speed up fuzzing, the shared memory map is hard set to a specific address, by default 0x10000.
+To speed up fuzzing, it is possible to set a fixed shared memory map.
+Recommened is the value 0x10000.
 In most cases this will work without any problems.
+However if a target uses early constructors, ifuncs or a deferred forkserver this can crash the target.
 On unusual operating systems/processors/kernels or weird libraries this might fail so to change the fixed address at compile time set AFL_LLVM_MAP_ADDR with a better value (a value of 0 or empty sets the map address to be dynamic - the original afl way, which is slower).
-AFL_LLVM_MAP_DYNAMIC can be set so the shared memory address is dynamic (which is safer but also slower).

 ## Document edge IDs